Skip to main content

 </html>

-Inside the head tag we are using the /vite.svg file as a favicon, If you look closely you’ll find out that it’s inside the public folder.
+Inside the <head/> tag we reference the /vite.svg file as a favicon.
+If you look closely, you’ll see that it’s located within the public folder.

 The body of the index.html contains a script tag that imports the main.tsx file located within the src directory.